 The birthplace of revered ascetic and founder of the Shingon Buddhist sect Kōbō Daishi (774–835), Shikoku (四国) is synonymous with natural beauty and the pursuit of spiritual perfection.
 It's home to the 88 Sacred Temples of Shikoku, Japan's most famous pilgrimage.
 In Japan's feudal past, the island was divided into four regions; hence the name shi (four) and koku (region).

-Stretching out above Tokyo is the fabled Tōhoku (東北; 'northeast') – starring Miyagi, Yamagata, Iwate, Fukushima, Akita and Aomori prefectures – where ice monsters and river imps inhabit the imagination (but hopefully not the onsen).
-Hugging the west coast is Niigata-ken, a skiing and hiking wonderland that also includes rugged and remote Sado Island (Sado-ga-shima).
+Stretching out above Tokyo is the fabled Tōhoku (東北; Northeast) – starring Miyagi, Yamagata, Iwate, Fukushima, Akita and Aomori prefectures – where ice monsters and river imps inhabit the imagination (but hopefully not the onsen).
+Hugging the west coast is Niigata Prefecture, a skiing and hiking wonderland that also includes the rugged and remote island of Sado-ga-shima.

 If Kyoto was the city of the courtly nobility and Tokyo the city of the samurai, then Osaka (大阪) was the city of the merchant class.
-Japan's third-largest city is a place where things have always moved a bit faster, where people are a bit brasher and interactions are peppered with playful jabs – and locals take pride in this.
+Osakans take pride in shedding the conservatism found elsewhere in Japan, and this spirited city – Japan's third-largest – is a place where people are a bit brasher and interactions are peppered with playful jabs.

 Northern Kyūshū comprises all of Fukuoka (福岡), Ōita (大分) and Saga (佐賀) Prefectures, plus northern Nagasaki Prefecture (長崎県).
-For many visitors, it will be the first entry into Japan's southern-most island.
-Fukuoka is the largest city, yet still retains a lovely 'small town' feel.
+For many visitors, it will be the first entry into Japan's southernmost island.
+Fukuoka is the largest city, yet still retains an appealing 'small town' feel.